 - Final Thoughts

-In a nutshell, shopping portals are a way to boost your savings or earnings by splitting a commission.
+In a nutshell, shopping portals are a way to boost your savings or earnings when making online purchases.

-When a shopper navigates to a store's website via a shopping portal and makes a purchase, the store pays the shopping portal a commission.
-This commission is then shared in part with you, the shopper, in the form of cash back or bonus points or miles.
+When a shopper navigates to a store's website after clicking a shopping portal and makes a purchase, the store pays the shopping portal a commission.
+This commission is then shared in part with you, the shopper, in the form of cash back, points, or miles.

 As noted above, shopping portals earn revenue by referring customers to online stores.
 As such, any strategies to earn rewards or get discounts that don’t interfere with using a referral link from a shopping portal to reach the merchant's website can generally be stacked for additional savings.
 Examples include: